Lorena Melgaço, Brazil

 Luana Xavier Pinto Coelho, Brazil

-I am from the city of Ouro Preto, Minas Gerais, and have a law degree and a specialization course on constitutional law, having focused my studies on human rights and democracy.
-For one year I was an attorney in Ouro Preto's City Hall, where I worked with public-private partnerships, especially with NGOs, and also cities' consortiums for public services.
-For three years I lived in Curitiba, where I worked as a consultant on public and administrative law.
-To me, Mundus Urbano can contribute to my understanding of city administrations' complexity and the challenges for development from an interdisciplinary perspective, and the international environment provides the opportunity to develop the necessary skills to work on cooperation projects worldwide.
+Luana is from the city of Ouro Preto, Minas Gerais, and has a law degree.
+She also took a specialization course on constitutional law, having focused her studies on human rights and democracy.
+For one year, she was an attorney in Ouro Preto’s City Hall, where she worked with public-private partnerships, especially with NGOs, and also cities’ consortiums for public services.
+For three years, she lived in Curitiba, where she worked as a consultant on public and administrative law.
+To her, Mundus Urbano can contribute to her understanding of city administrations’ complexity and the challenges for development from an interdisciplinary perspective.
+The international environment provides the opportunity to develop the necessary skills to work on cooperation projects worldwide.